Tear gas, locked gates led to Indonesian soccer stampede, spectators say | Technology

 It was the closing stages of the match, a soccer derby in Indonesia's East Java province, and 29-year-old spectator Ahmad Nizar Habibi said he had a gut feeling things were about to turn ugly.
 "I wanted to leave, but suddenly I heard explosions," he said, describing rounds of tear gas fired as Saturday's night-time match ended and fans invaded the field, angered by the home team's loss.

 Some spectators said at least three exits at Kanjuruhan Stadium were locked on Saturday night, leading to a crush and stampede.
 Most of the deaths were near the stadium's Gate 13, one of those locked, some people said.
-Albertus Wahyurudhanto , a commissioner with the national police commission watchdog, said on Tuesday that some exits were locked but it was unclear who had locked them and why.
+Albertus Wahyurudhanto, a commissioner with the national police commission watchdog, said on Tuesday that some exits were locked but it was unclear who had locked them and why.
+He said there were no orders for tear gas to be used.

-A director from PT Liga Indonesia, the domestic soccer league, said he was unable to respond to queries given an investigation was ongoing.
-A spokesperson from Arema FC was not immediately available for comment.
+A director from PT Liga Indonesia, the domestic soccer league, declined to comment as an investigation was ongoing.
+An Arema FC spokesperson was not immediately available for comment.
 Spokespeople for the national and East Java police declined to answer questions on the security measures but on Monday, 10 officers were suspended pending an investigation.

-"We were wrong," said Habibi, of the angry Arema fans who streamed onto the pitch and threw rocks, and later set police cars alight outside the stadium, "But what the police did was also wrong."
-Some spectators claimed police fired tear gas directly into the stands, while footage shows officers kicking and beating fans with batons.
+"We were wrong," Habibi said of the angry Arema fans who streamed onto the pitch and threw rocks, and later set police cars alight outside the stadium.
+"But what the police did was also wrong."
+Some spectators said that police fired tear gas directly into the stands, while footage shows officers kicking and beating fans with batons.

 'COLLECTIVE MISTAKES' With the country seeking answers, the spotlight is on the police, but experts say the true picture is more complicated.

-In trying to pre-empt risks, the police had banned fans from the rival Persebaya Surabaya side from attending and asked for the 'high-risk' match to be held during the day, when policing is easier, said Akmal Marhali, coordinator of private football watchdog organisation, Save our Soccer (SOS).
+In trying to pre-empt risks, the police had banned fans of the rival Persebaya Surabaya side from attending and asked for the "high-risk" match to be held during the day, when policing is easier, according to Akmal Marhali, coordinator of private football watchdog organisation, Save our Soccer (SOS).
 Surabaya is about 100 km (60 miles) north of Malang and matches between the two East Java sides have often been tense.

 Akmal said the match went ahead at night with organisers printing 42,000 tickets for a stadium designed to hold only 38,000.
 No tickets were however sold to Persebaya fans, police said.
 "We cannot only blame the police.
 These are collective mistakes," Akmal said.

-Football hooliganism and violence is not new in Indonesia – data from SOS shows that 86 people have died in soccer-related violence in Indonesia since 1995 – but the severity of this tragedy has shocked the nation.
-Kurniawan, the commentator, said in the past violence at soccer matches had failed to bring change, but this time it had to be different.
+Football hooliganism and violence is not new in Indonesia.
+SOS data shows that 86 people have died in soccer-related violence in Indonesia since 1995 – but the severity of the latest tragedy has shocked the nation.
+Kurniawan, the commentator, said that in the past violence at soccer matches had failed to bring about changes, but this time it had to be different.

 "Our mentality needs to change because managing football is like managing a country.
 This is a mirror, a portrait of our nation," he said.